armaganyildirak/image-processor-verilog/README.md

 ### Basic Workflow

-1. Place your input image as `input.png` (will be resized to 128×128)
+1. Place an input image as `input.png` (will be resized to 128×128)
 2. Run the full processing pipeline:
 ```bash
 make